 TLC's Deep Chat Groups aspire to educate and offer support in a community environment that relies on openness.
 Contemplation and meditation are included.
-Our subjects of discussion embrace the many challenges posed by impermanence, not only the dying process and death itself, but the ongoing transitions we experience in our day to day lives.
+Our subjects of discussion embrace the many challenges posed by impermanence, not only the dying process and death itself, but the ongoing transitions we experience in our day-to-day lives.
 Our forums for discussion are offered with the understanding that participants make a personal commitment to attend on a reasonably regular monthly basis.
 Due to the inward focus and engagement needed to create a self-sustaining community based on trust, we ask that participants respect this request.
-Facilitation is shared and topics of conversation will vary.
+Facilitation is shared and topics of conversation vary.

 Pre-registration is mandatory for participation.